Scorpio Nights: Critical reception

 In the retrospective review by film critic Noel Vera, the sensual scenes of Scorpio Nights were directly similar to Nagisa Oshima's controversial 1976 film In the Realm of the Senses but Gallaga only outshines Oshima in terms of psychological realism and suspense.

 Sequel

-A standalone sequel, Scorpio Nights 2, starring Albert Martinez and Joyce Jimenez.
-It was produced by Gallaga and directed by Erik Matti under VIVA Films and was released on February 2, 1999.
+A standalone sequel, Peque Gallaga's Scorpio Nights 2, was released on February 2, 1999.
+It starred Albert Martinez and Joyce Jimenez and was directed by Erik Matti under VIVA Films, with Gallaga serving as producer.
 The film earned ₱60 million at the Philippine box-office.
 Another sequel, Scorpio Nights 3 starring Christine Bermas, Mark Anthony Fernandez, and Gold Aceron was released on July 29, 2022.
 It was produced by Peque Gallaga and directed by Lawrence Fajardo under Vivamax.

 Remake

 The 2001 Korean film Summertime is based on this movie.